unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

     }
 }
 ```
-> This `.aml` is based on SSDT-RHUB, SSDT-USB-Reset, and the GUPC method.
-The whole idea of this guide is just disable the HUB under these USB controllers, and then introduce a new one with the `_ADR` of the original devices in DSDT/SSDT
+* This `.aml` is based on SSDT-RHUB, SSDT-USB-Reset, and the GUPC method.
+* The whole idea of this guide is just disable the HUB under these USB controllers, and then introduce a new one with the `_ADR` of the original devices in DSDT/SSDT

 ## Notes
 * `_PLD` methods exist under these ports in DSDT.
 I didn't have to add this, port works okay with or without this.
 I am not sure if it exists in real macs ACPI.
 * Why not follow what **SSDT-USB-Reset** does in renaming USB controllers instead of `ACPI` -> `Patch`?
 	* For instance, if I disable XHCI and introduce SHCI (with `_ADR`  XHCI), this also disables other methods under XHCI.
 I feel like it's safer to disable the Hub instead of the XHCI, meaning renaming `XHCI` to `SHCI` remains these methods intact in the original DSDT/SSDT, and such [patch](https://dortania.github.io/OpenCore-Post-Install/usb/misc/shutdown.html) could still work correctly.
-* Some information are based on the [ACPI_Mapping_USB_Ports/GUPC_Method](https://github.com/5T33Z0/OC-Little-Translated/tree/main/03_USB_Fixes/ACPI_Mapping_USB_Ports/GUPC_Method) of 5T33Z0/OC-Little-Translated guide, and the Dortania install guide.
+* Some information are based on the [ACPI_Mapping_USB_Ports/GUPC_Method](https://github.com/5T33Z0/OC-Little-Translated/tree/main/03_USB_Fixes/ACPI_Mapping_USB_Ports/GUPC_Method) of 5T33Z0/OC-Little-Translated guide, and `ACPI` -> `Patch` rename [patches](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html#checking-what-renames-you-need) from the Dortania install guide.